michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

 determine which changes to adopt for the forthcoming Lightning Protocol Specification 1.1.
-Thirty proposals were accepted at a high-level---meaning full specifications for each proposal are not necessarily defined or agreed upon yet---but the basic outline of the new features is available.
-Below, Optech has attempted to briefly describe the highlights from the meeting mentioned in an email linking to the [working outline][ln1.1 outline] by Rusty Russell: "multi-path payments, dual-funded channels, splicing, wumbo, hidden destinations, and many gossip improvements."
+Thirty proposals were accepted at a high-level---meaning full specifications for each proposal are not necessarily defined or agreed upon yet---but the [basic outline][ln1.1 outline] of the new features is available.
+Some highlights from the meeting include:

 - **Multi-path payments:** the current normal way to make a payment over LN is using a single path.
 Alice pays Charlie through her channel to Bob and Bob's channel to Charlie.
-This works well for small payments where each participant has enough balance or capacity in their channel to support the payment.
+This works well for small payments where each participant has enough capacity to support the payment.
 But if we use this mechanism when Alice has 10 open channels each containing a maximum of 10% of her total hot wallet balance, Alice can only spend at most 10% of her funds at a